cyberjunky/3commas-cyber-bots/README.md

 ```
 > My code is [MIT Licensed](LICENSE), read it please.

-> Always test your settings with your paper account first!
+> Always test your setup and settings with your PAPER ACCOUNT first!

 ## Why you build these bot helpers?

-I don't want to pay for services if this is not needed, I rather invest it in crypto, and I also want to learn how things work.
+I rather don't want to pay for Monthly services if this is not needed, I rather invest it in crypto. (or Coffee to program) And I also want to learn how things work in the Crypto world.

 ## GalaxyScore bot helper named `galaxyscore.py`
 Type = trading pair